gb-pignatti/predicting_movie_revenues/README.md

 # **PREDICTING MOVIES' BOX OFFICE REVENUES**

 ## Table of Contents
+1. How to Access the Project
-1. Introduction
+2. Introduction
-2. Project Objective
+3. Project Objective
-3. About the Data
+4. About the Data
-4. Project Overview
+5. Project Overview
-5. Conclusion
+6. Conclusion

+## How to Access the Project

+To obtain the best rendering results and make sure all the internal links work properly, it is recommended to open the provided notebook using the [Jupyter nbviewer](https://nbviewer.org/) service.
+A direct link to the notebook rendered this way is provided clicking [here](https://nbviewer.org/github/gb-pignatti/Predicting_Movies_Revenues/blob/main/predicting_movies_revenues.ipynb).

 ## Introduction